NathanLawrence/kbia-mizzou/components/markdown/starting-conversation.md

 Malcolm Edwards, the black student in boat shoes, was sitting right next to the door, and he’s the first student out.
 Grant Durham, the white student in boat shoes, walks out right behind Malcolm.
 Neither talk to any other students as they leave.

 “I don’t think it will go anywhere from, like, here.
 It’s just like you know trying to get people to understand I guess but like, like when you’re out in the real world who knows what’s going to happen?
-So like it may not be fixed but I mean who knows, though…” Edwards said.
+So like it may not be fixed but I mean who knows, though...”
+Edwards said.

-There will be other discussions on campus focused on race this semester.
-But Grant says he’s not sure if he’ll have time for those.
+There will be other discussions on campus focused on race this semester, but Grant says he’s not sure if he’ll have time for those.

-“I’m pledging a fraternity right now so I’m pretty busy with that and keeping up with schoolwork but it’s a good program and if I had the time and I was open then yeah, I would,” Durham said.
+“I’m pledging a fraternity right now, so I’m pretty busy with that and keeping up with schoolwork but it’s a good program and if I had the time and I was open then yeah, I would,” Durham said.

 A handful of students do stay afterward to talk with the professors, or other students.
 Stephanie Shonekan is the professor who ran the event.
 She’s a Professor of Ethnomusicology and Black Studies at MU.
-(She was also recently appointed to the search committee for the new UM System President.
-LINK?
-We did this story) She says training isn’t the way to think about what they’re trying to do with these sessions.
+She was also recently appointed to the search committee for the new UM System President.
+She says training isn’t the way to think about what they’re trying to do with these sessions.

 “We didn’t want to be teaching at them, we wanted them to know that this was to be a conversation so that in that conversation we can get to know each other.
 They can see that in classrooms there is conversation there is interaction and in a lot of ways we were trying to model what we do in class,” Shonekan said.